melinseyfettin/NFT-Generator-for-Art/README.md

 After adding the `layers`, adjust them accordingly in the `config.js` by providing the directory path, positioning and sizes.
 Use the existing `addLayers` calls as guidance for how to add layers.
 This can either only use the name of the layer and will use default positioning (x=0, y=0) and sizes (width=configured width, height=configure height), or positioning and sizes can be provided for more flexibility.

-### Allowing different rarities for certain rarity/layer combinations
+### Allowing Different Raritie for Certain Rarity/Layer Combinations
 It is possible to provide a percentage at which e.g. a rare item would contain a rare vs. common part in a given layer.
 This can be done via the `addRarityPercentForLayer` that can be found in the `config.js` as well.
 This allows for more fine grained control over how much randomness there should be during the generation process, and allows a combination of common and rare parts.